opensearch-project/data-prepper/data-prepper-plugins/grok-processor/README.md

 * `named_captures_only` (Optional): A `boolean` that specifies whether to only keep named captures.
 Default value is `true`

+* `match_fail_tag` (Optional): A `string` that specifies the tag to be set in the event when grok fails to match.
+This tag may be used in conditional expressions in other parts of the configuration

   Named captures are those that follow the configuration of `%{SYNTAX:SEMANTIC}`.
 However, the `SEMANTIC` is optional, and patterns that are defined simply as `%{SYNTAX}` are considered unnamed captures.